 The ultrastructural findings in the abnormal periosteum are similar to skin neurofibromas of neurofibromatosis patients.
 This indicates a pathogenetic association of both diseases.

-40–80% with congenital pseudarthrosis of tibia are neurofibromatosis 1 carriers.
+40–80% with congenital pseudarthrosis of the tibia are neurofibromatosis 1 carriers.

-Bowing may be discovered during a clinical examination at birth or in the first weeks in life.
+Bowing may be discovered during a clinical examination at birth or in the first weeks of life.

 The bow in tibia is anterolateral.
-Severe cases present a discontinuity between the two segment The clinical presentation varies considerably, from simple bowing to pathological fracture and pseudarthrosis.
+Severe cases present a discontinuity between the two segments.
+The clinical presentation varies considerably, from simple bowing to pathological fracture and pseudarthrosis.